-The opinions expressed in Mercatus Research are the authors' and do not represent official positions of the Mercatus Center, George Mason University, the Urban Institute, or the Peter G. Peterson Foundation. ecause politicians throughout history have been tempted to run deficits and increase national debt, many people are tempted to think that today's deficit issues differ little from those of the past.
+Copyright © 2016 by Rudolph G. Penner, C. Eugene Steuerle, the Mercatus Center at George Mason University, and the Urban Institute deficits and increase national debt, many people are tempted to think that today's deficit issues differ little from those of the past.
 Yet somehow the budget process in place over recent years, and by some counts for more than three decades, has increasingly failed to contain debt growth or even produce a budget on time.
 Something else must be amiss that cannot be explained by simply claiming that the wrong officials are being elected.
 We suggest here that those processes fail largely because of a phenomenon generally unknown in past budgets: the extraordinary extent to which future budgets, not just the current budget, have been set in law, putting in place a set of expectations that simply cannot be met.
 Past budget processes were not designed to deal with this phenomenon and, because they were developed largely for a different world, have proved inadequate.